Malak-Mansour/m5-bikelights/README.md

 The next mode, which is also accessed upon pressing the button, Automatic Rear Mode Rear (RED), involves displaying a flashing/strobing red color when the atom is in inertia: moving at a steady speed or at rest.
 When the atom brakes suddenly, a solid red color gets displayed for a very short period of time after which it goes back to strobing.

-The fifth and last mode functions the exact same as the previous one, except it displays white instead of red.
+The 5th and last mode functions the exact same as the 5th one, except it displays white instead of red.

-When the button is pressed again it goes back to the off mode and this sequence of modes keeping looping infinitely as long as the user presses on the screen to move between the modes sequentially.